The Council welcomes all visitors to the cemeteries and crematorium and they are asked to respect the peace, dignity and reverence of the facilities.

 - The 2021 Rules apply to the cemetery extension

-- After burial, the grave will be turfed or seeded by the Council and no articles may be placed on the grave space whatsoever
+- After burial, the grave will be turfed or seeded by the Council and no articles including the planting of trees, shrubs, bushes, flowers or plants of any nature may be placed on the grave space whatsoever

-- This is a lawn cemetery and therefore no garden area or kerb surrounds are permitted within the cemetery extension.
+- This is a lawn cemetery and therefore no garden area, kerb sets, edgings or or kerb surrounds are permitted within the cemetery extension.

 - No kerb sets, fences or edgings of any kind are permitted throughout the cemetery extension